-The 2018 annual incentive financial measures, established at the beginning of the 2018 plan year, were net income (weighted at 50%) and cash from operating activities (weighted at 25%).
-The ECC selected net income because it is a widely-used financial performance measure that reflects revenue generation and expense management.
+The 2019 annual incentive financial measures, established at the beginning of the 2019 plan year, were net income (weighted at 50%) and cash from operating activities (weighted at 25%).
+The ECC selected net income because it is a widely-used financial performance measure that reflects the combination of revenue generation and expense management.
 Cash from operating activities was selected because it indicates the Company's ability to generate funds internally for capital projects, to repay debt, and to pay dividends and interest.
 Both measures also can affect the Company's stock price.

 - ALLETE Net Income.
-For annual incentive purposes, ALLETE net income means Net Income Attributable to ALLETE, adjusted to exclude ALLETE Properties investments, severance expense associated with the rescaling of the operations and overall cost structure of Minnesota Power, a regulated utility division of ALLETE, and the effect of changes in tax law or accounting principles.
-The basis for making these adjustments was established at the beginning of the performance period. - Cash from Operating Activities.
-For annual incentive purposes, cash from operating activities means Cash from Operating Activities, adjusted to exclude cash related to ALLETE Properties' operations and the effect of changes in tax law or accounting principles.
-The basis for making these adjustments was established at the beginning of the performance period.
+For annual incentive purposes, net income means Net Income Attributable to ALLETE adjusted to exclude: (1) net income associated with ALLETE Properties and (2) gains and other net income impacts related to U.S. Water Services.
+The Compensation Committee established these adjustments at the beginning of the performance period - Cash from Operating Activities.
+For annual incentive purposes, cash from operating activities means Cash from Operating Activities adjusted to exclude: (1) cash associated with ALLETE Properties and U.S. Water Services operations and (2) a pension contribution made in cash.
+The Compensation Committee established these adjustments at the beginning of the performance period.